SilkRose/Pony/stories/matchbox-ponies/matchbox-ponies.md

 Rainbow hit the wall too hard.

-The stars in the sky screamed.

 Fluttershy never opened *that* door, again.

 Pinkie is stuck in the dryer.

-Fluttershy kissed each friend goodbye, twice.

 Pinkie won it, Rainbow's first kiss.